 During the 5-year period, there was significant construction done at all five colleges, funded by debt acquired in FY2008 and FY2010.
-Construction in Progress increased during the years of construction, representing construction not completed on June 30.
-During FY2014 as construction projects were completed Construction in Progress returned to a level prior to receipt of debt funding.
+Construction in Progress has tapered off as the significant construction phase ended in FY14.
 Building and Improvements increased throughout the period, reflecting the completed projects.
 Infrastructure includes water & sewer systems, heating & electrical systems, telecommunication systems, and roads.
 The increase in infrastructure over the five-year period is due to projects on the campuses as well as enhanced communications systems for the entire System.
-Equipment shows a significant increase in FY2013 due to a donation of software valued at \$12 million.
 Table 2 provides detail about Capital Assets, including related information (depreciation expense and outstanding principal on construction loans).